Welcome to the redesigned CREGÉS website! To learn more about what's new, click here.

 Carmela de Lisi is the Director of AVATIL, a community based, non profit organization that provides a continuum of services in support of community living including: adolescent to young adult outreach, a transition to independent living program, and long-term support services for clients living on their own in the community.
 Social development services are accessible to all clients and include groups, activities and events.
 Carmela has worked for AVATIL in various roles for the past 35 years.

-Elaine (Montreal)
+Elaine (Montréal)

 Elaine is a woman in her 60s who currently lives independently in the community.
 She previously lived in a group home for a short period of time.
 She participates in activities at the Cummings Centre for Seniors, including a drama program and pet program.
 She enjoys reading and taking long walks.
 Elaine cares about people and enjoys being social.
 She is happy to contribute her ideas to the research project and believes that everyone should accept and care about people with disabilities.

-Jessica Levine (Montreal)
+Jessica Levine (Montréal)

-Social Worker, Montréal West Island CIUSSS
+Social Worker, Montreal West Island CIUSSS

 Jessica Levine has worked in the field of neurodiversity since 2003.
 She was a personal support worker (PAB) for 5 years at the Miriam Home where she developed a passion for working with neurodiverse people and their caregivers.
 She has worked as a special educator at the CLSC Rene Cassin and CLSC Benny Farm in the DI-TED program, and at Centre de Réadaptation de l’Ouest de Montréal (CROM).
 After completing her MSW in 2011, Jessica worked with the Douglas Burgess II program and then transferred back to CROM to continue her work with neurodiverse people and their caregivers and families.
 In 2012, she designed an emotional regulation program where adults with neurodiversity learn to adapt coping strategies in an applied setting by playing floor hockey.
 She currently is a trainer for completing global evaluations for adults with loss of autonomy and supervises McGill social work field placement students.
 She is the co-president for the executive advisory committee for the Center for the Arts in Human Development.
 Jessica is the mom of two daughters, who keep her busy and grounded and provide her with a purpose and meaning.

-Leslie Dickie (Montreal)
+Leslie Dickie (Montréal)

 Parent